Update – 20 December 2024

 Obligations for SMEs operating under EUDR – European Commission

-The Information System will be open earlier
+The Information System is now open

 The Deforestation Due Diligence Registry – European Commission